Processes

 }

-As explained in the script tutorial section, strings can be defined by using a single-quote or a double-quote, and multi-line strings are defined by three single-quote or three double-quote characters.
+As explained in the script tutorial section, strings can be defined using single-quotes or double-quotes, and multi-line strings are defined by three single-quote or three double-quote characters.

 There is a subtle but important difference between them.
 Like in Bash, strings delimited by a "